h2non/imaginary/README.md

 Status Codes  [code:count]      200:200
 ```

+### Conclusions

-`imaginary` can deal efficiently with up to 20 request/sec running in a multicore machine,
+`imaginary` can deal efficiently with up to 20 request per second running in a multicore machine,
 where it crops a JPEG image of 5MB and spending per each request less than 100 ms

+The most expensive image transformation operation under high concurrency scenarios (> 20 req/sec) is the image enlargement, where the processing time usually grows over the time.

 ## Usage